Updated August 2017

-After another two years I was referred to University College Hospital, London.
+After another two years I was referred to hospital.
 A tumour - an IPMN (intraductal papillary mucinous neoplasm)- was suspected and over the next year it was proved to be the cause of my pancreatitis.

 My main pancreatic duct became wider and wider over the course of my illness and the rate of increase became much greater in late 2008/early 2009.
 It was then 15mm in diameter (normally about 2mm) all the way along and mucus was seen in the duct.
 The common bile duct was also dilated.

 I was advised that the pancreas needed to come out.
-So in April I was scheduled for a distal pancreatectomy and splenectomy.
-This took place in April 2009 at University College Hospital, London.
+So in April 2009 I was scheduled for a distal pancreatectomy and splenectomy.
 The spleen and the distal end and the body of the pancreas were removed.
 This removed the tumour and surrounding tissue.
 The surgeon had a good look round the head of the pancreas but decided to leave it in at present but suggested it might have to come out later.
 The head was damaged with chronic pancreatitis but still producing sufficient hormones to keep diabetes at bay, my blood sugar was steady in the hospital and within normal limits.
 The histology report showed that the tumour had borderline malignant potential but local lymph nodes were clear so the team seemed confident that they had done enough during the surgery.

 I'm four months post-op now and making a good recovery.
 I can cope with the digestive problems using Creon and am learning to cope with the diabetes although am having some highs and lows.